FrontlineHonors-Classof2022-slider-1024×430

 Am I eligible even if I work at an organization outside the United States?

-Yes, we accept submissions from those working at organizations outside of the United States.
+Yes.
+We accept submissions from those working at organizations outside of the United States.

-Who makes the final selection of the members of the Frontline Honors Class of 2022?
+Who makes the final selection of the members of the Frontline Honors Class of 2023?

 Will I know who evaluated and voted for each nomination?